pdfernhout/Twirlip7/README-storage.md

 * StoreUsingLocalStorage
 * StoreUsingServer

 The notebook was the first application written for Twirlip7.
 The notebook app defined how storage works (in NotebookBackend) as an ordered set of JSON objects called items.
 NotebookBackend stores everything in memory.
-An optional Store... can be used with a NotebookBackend when it is created to store data either in local storage or on a server.
+An optional Store can be used with a NotebookBackend when it is created to store data either in local storage or on a server.

 This ordered set of JSON objects is often referred to as a "stream", especially on the server-side -- where each stream on the server is stored in a different file associated with a "streamId".

-Like NotebookBackend, Pointrel20190820 wraps a Store... (always StoreUsingServer).
+Like NotebookBackend, Pointrel20190820 wraps a Store (always StoreUsingServer).
 But unlike NotebookBackend, Pointrel20190820 interprets the JSON objects in a stream as transactions of triples and presents a triplestore interface with an API including addTriple(a, b, c) and findC(a, b).

 The method "addItem" is called on a Store (or NotebookBackend) to add "items" to a stream with a specific streamId.